 After a leisurely lunch and a quick dip in the lake to cool off it was back up to the South Easterly for some evening restitution.
 After the mornings hard core thermalling the evening flights allowed for some nice chilled, relaxed evening boating.
 By Thursday the hours were racking up and all the low airtimers were really building confidence and getting stuck into the flying clocking up the hours and for some earning the ritual of removing the Red Ribbon.

 The conditions towards the end of the week had switched more to the West and so we found ourselves soaring at Ronda La Vieja which gave everyone the chance to practice some top landings and Nigel the chance to keep up his tradition of landing at the bottom and hiking up the front face, always achieved with a big sweaty smile.

 We rounded the week off at El Bosque and although it started a little strong the evening came on beautifully and we had the ridge to ourselves apart from the gaggle of Vultures that marked the way around the sunset sky.

 What impressed me most with this group was the standard of ground Handling and the calmness on launch.
 Ian and Maria although living in the highlands of Scotland had been out over winter ground handling as had Rob and Nigel and this really paid off when launch conditions were more challenging.
 Sam as well showed some very good control off launch despite a long gap between his previous flights so well done to all.
 If your interested in a good ground handling clinic we head to Dune de Pyla in July for much fun and flying.

-If you´d like to join us for any of our guided weeks see our available dates through out June and on in to September on our online Calender.
+If you´d like to join us for any of our Paragliding Training or Paramotor Training see our available dates through out June and on in to September on our online Calender.
 Alternatively if you have any questions we look forward to receiving your Enquiries.